May 12

 Microfiber Towels

-By far, the most versatile tool you can use when detailing your car is a microfiber towel.
-Microfiber towels are gentle enough that you can use them to wipe your car’s surfaces without worrying about scratches or scuffs.
-They’re also incredibly absorbent and good at trapping small pieces of dust and debris.
+By far, the most versatile tool for detailing your car is a microfiber towel.
+Microfiber towels are gentle enough to wipe your car’s surfaces without worrying about scratches or scuffs.
+They’re also incredibly absorbent and good at trapping small dust and debris.

 Brushes

-For smaller details on your vehicle, you can use brushes (such as makeup brushes or toothbrushes) to reach tiny corners and buff small surfaces.
-Using a little, soft-bristled brush is a great way to lift dirt and other residues from hard-to-reach places, like the cutouts in your wheels.
+For minor details on your vehicle, you can use brushes (such as makeup or toothbrushes) to reach tiny corners and buff small surfaces.
+Using a soft-bristled brush is a great way to lift dirt and other residues from hard-to-reach places, like the cutouts in your wheels.

 Buckets

-When detailing your car, you’ll need a few buckets to rinse out your towels and brushes, so you’re not cross-contaminating any surfaces.
+When detailing your car, you’ll need a few buckets to rinse out your towels and brushes so you don’t cross-contaminate any surfaces.
 Gather at least two metal or plastic buckets, and add clean water and soap to one bucket while using the other as a rinsing bucket.

 Vacuum

-Of course, you can’t properly detail a car’s interior without a vacuum, whether it’s hand-held or has a hose.
-Vacuuming is the best way to lift tiny particles of dirt, dust, and other debris that make their way into the nook and crannies of your seats, cup holders, and other interior features.
+Of course, you can’t correctly detail a car’s interior without a vacuum, whether it’s hand-held or has a hose.
+Vacuuming is the best way to lift tiny particles of dirt, dust, and other debris that make their way into the nooks and crannies of your seats, cup holders, and other interior features.

 Car Detailing Tips